javiercanadillas/cnd/assets/module2/Module2.md

 **/.pytest_cache
 ```

-### Building and publishing a container with Docker
+### Building and publishing a container image with Docker

 Build your image tagging using Docker.
 Tag it with the proper Artifact Registry ID (it should follow the convention `LOCATION-docker.pkg.dev/PROJECT-ID/REPOSITORY/IMAGE`):
 ```bash
 docker build -t "$REGION-docker.pkg.dev/$PROJECT_ID/docker-main/myfirstapp" .
 ```

+**Discussion: what's the meaning of the -t option used above?**

 Check that you've got the image locally:
 ```bash